scoconno/scoconno.github.io/Teaching/Ancient/index.md

 ## Introduction ##

 Welcome to the course website for *A Survey of Ancient Philosophy*.
 You'll find here the syllabus, links, announcements, and occasional notes.
-For now, please make yourself familiar with this site, purchase/rent the textbook, and take at the syllabus.
+For now, please make yourself familiar with this site, purchase/rent the textbook, and take a look at the syllabus.